virtual-labs/engineers-forum/ph4/services/bug-processing-guide.md

 - Additional Info (Optional)
 - User Agent/Environment
 - Experiment Link
+- Email (Optional)
 - Screenshot (Optional)

-***3. Bug Categorization***
+### Step 3.
+Categorizing the Bug
-The developer analyzes the bug based on the provided details and labels it as one of the following:
+The developer analyzes the bug and assigns one of the following labels:
+- **Bug** : The issue that provides a valid problem with the experiment/the lab.
 - **Duplicate** : The issue duplicates an existing one.
 - **Resolved** : The issue has been fixed and necessary actions are completed.
 - **Invalid** : The issue is irrelevant due to reporting errors, insufficient data, or misunderstanding of the scope.